JuliaGeo/Geodesy.jl/README.md

 triangulation network of surveyed objects can be extended outward.
 Any point surveyed relative to the network is said to be measured *in the datum* of the original objects.
-Datums are often named with an acronym, for example OSGB36 is the Ordnance Survey of Great Britian, 1936.
+Datums are often named with an acronym, for example OSGB36 is the Ordnance Survey of Great Britain, 1936.

 In the era of satellite geodesy, putting coordinates on an object is done by timing signals from a satellite constellation (eg, the GPS satellites) and